-Arthur is a graduate of Swarthmore College and Harvard Law School, where he captained his team to the Ames Moot Court Competition Championship.
-After serving as a law clerk to U.S. District Court Judge Gabrielle M. McDonald, he worked as an associate at the Philadelphia law firm of Kohn, Savett, Marion & Graf (now Kohn, Swift & Graf), handling First Amendment, civil rights, and complex civil litigation.
-While at that firm, he brought and tried the case that forced the admission of women to Philadelphia’s previously all-male Central High School.
+Early in his career, Arthur worked as an associate for a top-notch Philadelphia law firm handling First Amendment, civil rights, class action, and complex civil litigation.
+During this time, he brought and tried the case that forced the admission of women to Philadelphia’s previously all-male Central High School.

 After joining Public Justice, Arthur was lead trial counsel in the first Title IX case tried against a university for discriminating against its women athletes and potential athletes.
 He then successfully represented more women athletes and potential athletes in Title IX litigation against schools and universities than any lawyer in the country – work he continues to this day.

 Arthur's insights into traumatic brain injury litigation come from his personal experience.
 In August 2002, he was nearly killed when a high-rise pick-up truck slammed into his car at 60 miles per hour.